ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 **Note**: Due to the page size limitation, only partial options are shown.

-Change the &lt;email_address&gt; to your email address where you can check email.
-Once you are done, press <kbd>Ctrl</kbd>+<kbd>x</kbd> to return to bash prompt.
-Press <kbd>Y</kbd> and <kbd>Enter</kbd> to save the changes made to the file.

 > ## A faster option fo mapping
-> [minimap2](https://github.com/lh3/minimap2) has relaced BWA-MEM for PacBio or Nanopore reads alignment. minimap2 retians major features of BWA-MEM, but abou 50 times faster, more accurate.
+> [minimap2](https://github.com/lh3/minimap2) has relaced BWA-MEM for PacBio or Nanopore reads alignment. minimap2 retains major features of BWA-MEM, but about 50 times faster, more accurate.
 {: .tips}

 ### Submitting a BWA job